l0wigh/Fluorite/CONFIG.md

 You probably need to either install Victor Mono Nerd Font or change the font value in the config file(s)

-It my main font so I put it everywhere.
+It's my main font so I put it everywhere.
 Keep that in mind.

 # Additionnal X11 programs